Heisenberg-737/MLH-Web3Apps-NFTChat/README.md

 - Working on NFTChat taught the team how to manage time efficiently and operate under tight deadlines.
 - Additionally, they recognized the significance of education and outreach efforts when it comes to cryptocurrencies and blockchain technology.
 - This experience highlighted the importance of spreading knowledge about these topics among wider audiences.

-## Why do we deserve to win? 🏆

-NFTChat should win multiple awards at Web3Apps, hosted by MLH.
-Following are the challenges we are participating in:
-- **Best Web3 Educational Hack**: Our platform simplifies the process of minting and generating NFTs, enabling individuals without technical knowledge to participate.
-Through our chatbot's natural language processing capabilities and Generative AI capabilities, individuals of all technical backgrounds can effortlessly engage with our platform.
-We have also used OpenAI's GPT4 to empower individuals to learn and understand the concepts, tools, and possibilities of Web3, NFT and Blockchain technology.
-- **Most Creative Use of GitHub**: Each member of our team has signed up for GitHub Global Campus and we are using the GitHub repository to host our hackathon project’s code.
-We also have a detailed README and a GitHub deployment!
-- **Best Domain Name from GoDaddy Registry**: We have deployed our ReactJS app on Vercel and have used GoDaddy's domain [www.nftchat.tv](www.nftchat.tv) to host our platform.
-- **Best Use of Hedera**: We have utilized Hedera Consensus Service's API to mint an NFT effortlessly.
-We believe minting an NFT on Hedera has never been this easier.

-In general, our project, NFTChat, distinguishes itself by addressing the challenge of accessibility and user-friendliness when it comes to engaging with cryptocurrencies and blockchain technology.
-We firmly believe that our creative implementation of technology and commitment to accessibility make NFTChat an exceptional project that merits acknowledgement in the Web3Apps hackathon.

 ## What's next in store for NFTChat? 🌟
 - NFTChat's goal is to enhance the accessibility of cryptocurrency and blockchain technology by incorporating user-friendly features, tutorials and information, making it the go-to platform for everyone, regardless of their technical background.